ikill69/angelfairyco/_posts/rubiks-cube.md

 7. [Top Cross](#top-cross)
 8. [Top Corners](#top-corners)

 ## Intro

-Explanation about the Rubix cube and how the pieces move
+Explanation about the Rubik's cube and how the pieces move

 I love the Rubik’s cube because it is actually really fun when you learn how to solve it.
 I love to teach people because it is fun and kind for people that want to learn how to solve it.